Transmisogyny: Sexualization and harassment

 Julia Serano has stated that many trans women experience an additional layer of misogyny in the form of fetishization.
-She notes that, despite transitioning, trans women are still commonly perceived as male; however, they are rarely sexualized as such.
-In the porn industry, whose target audience is primarily heterosexual men, trans women are largely presented as sexual objects rather than "predatory".
+She notes that, despite public fixation on describing even post-transition trans women as male, they are rarely sexualized as men.
+In the porn industry, whose target audience is primarily heterosexual men, trans women are largely presented as sexual objects.

 According to Serano, the sexualisation of trans women is not solely because transgender women, by nature of their relative rarity, are viewed as "exotic": she notes that trans women are sexualized particularly much even compared to other types of "rare" women.
 In Whipping Girl, Serano writes on what she calls a "predator–prey dichotomy" where "men are invariably viewed as predators and women as prey."
 Because of this view, trans women are perceived to be luring men by transitioning and "turning [themselves] into sexual objects that no red-blooded man can resist."

 Transmisogynistic violence and harassment directed towards trans feminine individuals is often perpetrated by strangers rather than those known by the victim and oftentimes includes catcalling and other forms of verbal abuse.
 Although some states have non-discrimination laws protecting transgender individuals, there is no federal law specifically designed to protect those who identify as transgender.

+Forming coalitions with trans activism is crucial to collectively challenge both ableism and transmisogyny.
+Transmisogyny and ableism often intersect, resulting in unique challenges for trans disabled individuals who face compounded discrimination and marginalization.